casangi/casadocs/docs/tasks/task_tclean.rst

       with azimuthally asymmetric beams, including beam rotation, squint correction, conjugate frequency beams and W-projection (Bhatnagar et.al, 2008).
+   -  'awp2': A-Projection from aperture illumination models with azimuthally asymmetric beams, including squint correction, beam rotation, and W-projection.

+   .. note:: The awp2 gridder will eventually replace the existing
+             awproject gridder in a future CASA release.
+While they both implement the same algorithm, there are a few key differences in the implementation details:

+             - awp2 has improved runtime performance as compared with the awproject gridder
+             - awp2 does not write a persistent CFCache.
+The CFs are generated on the fly during the gridding process.
+             - awp2 does **not** implement the "conjbeams" functionality, so in order to obtain the correct broadband spectral indices please use the "mvc" specmode rather than "mfs" with the "mt-mfs" deconvolver.

    Combinations of these options are also available.
 See the `CASA Docs pages on Widefield